hoangton/smartcash/introduction/how-to-buy.rst

   https://changenow.io

-  changeNOW is a non-custodian exchange service based in the Netherlands, with low commissions and quick service.
+  ChangeNOW is a non-custodian exchange service based in the Netherlands, with low commissions and quick service.
 Offers crypto to crypto exchanges, as well as purchases through credit/debit cards.